verhas/jamal/README.md

 3
 ```

-### `import`
+### `import`<a name="import">
+since 1.0.0 (core)

 `import` opens a file and reads the content of the file and interprets it as Jamal macro file.
 If there is anything defined in that file it will be imported into the scope of the current
 file.
-If the macro start and end characters are redefined using the `sep` macro it will change
+If the macro opening and closing strings are redefined using the `sep` macro it will change
 for the file that imported the other file.
 If there are any user-defined macros defined in the
 top-level scope of the file, they will be available in the importing file.

+(Note that top-level scope of the file may not be the same as the global scope.
+If the importing
+happens from an inlcuded file, or from inside a block of from inside a macro, or in a scope that
+was started with a `begin` macro then the "top-level-scope of the file" is the one
+that contains the `import` macro.
+If anything is defined into the global scope in the imported
+file then those macros will eventually be in the global scope and available to anyone later.)

-On the other hand, the output the processing of the file generates will be discarded.
+On the other hand, the output that the processing of the file generates will be discarded.

 The syntax of the command is